CiscoSteve42/exifrm/README.md

-A simple metadata removal tool written in Python.
+A simple metadata removal tool written in Python, requires Pillow and piexif.